13 15 15Call

 Sandra contacted Law Partners, and we immediately arranged for Sandra to be assessed by an independent psychologist, completed a thorough application on her behalf, and wrote a submission to the super fund outlining why Sandra’s claim should be approved.

-In just a few months, we managed to overturn the insurer’s decision and Sandra was rightfully awarded an $800,000 TPD payout on her two eligible superannuation policies.
+In just a few months, we overturned the insurer’s decision and Sandra was rightfully awarded an $800,000 TPD payout on her two eligible superannuation policies.

 How do I know if my insurance covers a TPD claim for mental illness?